afreebird/www.afreebird.org/README.md

 To include components in the build, place them inside of a Usemin block or add them to the `copy:dist` task.
 This workflow will be streamlined with the release of Usemin 2.0.

-## Links

 [afreebird]: http://www.afreebird.org
 [license]: http://www.gnu.org/licenses/agpl-3.0.html
 [pixelmixer]: http://pixel-mixer.com/

-Thanks to the many Ruby projects we're using and the [PixelMixer][pixelmixer] icon collection.